 4. Biltmore South Terrace

 I said it before; I’ll say it again.
 Asheville is wonderful any time of year, and I have an annual pass to the Biltmore Estate.
-This shot is from a day trip in October.
+This shot is from a day trip in October when the Biltmore gardens and grounds were in full fall color.
 The estate is gorgeous during the golden hour.

 5. Middleton Place Mill Pond Reflection